Learning-Infused Formal Reasoning: From Contract Synthesis to Artifact Reuse and Formal Semantics: Use of AI-Assisted Tools

 \section{Use of AI-Assisted Tools}

 We acknowledge the use of free version of GPT-5 for refining the textual presentation of this vision paper.
-The model was applied solely to improve clarity and coherence, using as input excerpts from our previously published work.
+The model was applied solely to improve clarity and coherence.
 The text has been thoroughly reviewed and discussed by all authors to ensure accuracy and integrity.